-- a.
-The site plan shall be required to show the location of the Tree Save Area for all Protected Trees to be retained and the tree protection measures to be installed. - b.
-The Planning Board may require written documentation prepared, stamped, dated, and signed by a Certified Arborist confirming the Tree Save Area has been installed correctly and consistent with submitted plans prior to the commencement of the project.
+a.
+The site plan shall be required to show the location of the Tree Save Area for all Protected Trees to be retained and the tree protection measures to be installed.

-- c.
+- b.
+The Planning Board may require written documentation prepared, stamped, dated, and signed by a Certified Arborist confirming the Tree Save Area has been installed correctly and consistent with submitted plans prior to the commencement of the project. - c.
 For projects that encroach within the CRZ, a maintenance plan shall be submitted for such trees and shall be prepared, stamped, dated and signed by a Certified Arborist; at a minimum, the maintenance plan shall identify the course of action that will be taken to maintain the tree in good health for a period of no less than twenty-four (24) months from the date of Tree Permit issuance. - B. Planting Replacement Trees: The site plan shall be required to identify the location, caliper, species, and planting schedule of replacement trees to be planted to mitigate the removal of a Protected Tree(s).
-The replacement trees must conform to the replacement tree requirements of the Lynnfield Tree Preservation Bylaw related to caliper and species.
-Contributing to the Lynnfield Tree Replacement Fund: The Tree Permit application shall be required to inventory the number of Protected Trees to be removed and the associated contribution amount based on the total DBH inches to be removed, as determined by the Tree - C. Combination of Retention and Mitigation: Any combination of tree retention, planting of replacement trees, or contribution to the Lynnfield Tree Replacement Fund can be used.
+The replacement trees must conform to the replacement tree requirements of the Lynnfield Tree Preservation Bylaw Section 225 5, and the approved species list available at the Planning Office. - C. Contributing to the Lynnfield Tree Replacement Fund: The Tree Permit application shall be required to inventory the number of Protected Trees to be removed and the associated contribution amount based on the total DBH inches to be removed, as determined by the Tree Warden and published on an annual basis. - D. Combination of Retention and Mitigation: Any combination of tree retention, planting of replacement trees, or contribution to the Lynnfield Tree Replacement Fund can be used.
 Mitigation for those trees removed must be clearly identified either on the submitted plan or in a written document accounting for each DBH inch of Protected Trees removed and the mitigation proposed.
-This is not required for tree retention. - D. The Planning Board may request that the applicant submit additional materials for consideration before issuing a Tree Permit.
+This is not required for tree retention. - E. The Planning Board may request that the applicant submit additional materials for consideration before issuing a Tree Permit.